eob/eob.github.com/_posts/2012-03-27-democracy-pressure-regulation.markdown

 ---
 layout: post
-title: Democracy has a Built-in Pressure Release Valve
+title: Democracy has a Built in Pressure Release Valve
 permalink: /2012/03/democracy-pressure-release/
 ---